How to Add a Page in Word

 2. Check for existing section breaks or formatting marks that might affect your document’s layout.

-3. Remove or adjust these marks as needed, then add the page break again.
+3. Remove or adjust these marks as needed, then insert a page break to place content on a new page.

 Inconsistent Formatting